 Telehealth does have some limitations.
 It does not replace a support system of family and friends.
 Virtual interaction can sometimes lack the warmth of physical interaction, so it’s important to maintain an in-person support network during recovery.

 The second limitation is that telehealth addiction treatment can not replace residential therapy.
 Those who need residential therapy need the safety of a supervised, controlled environment free from the temptations of the outside world.
-It can be an excellent tool for transitioning from residential care to an IOP or POP program, but it is not ideal for those who genuinely need residential care.
+It can be an excellent tool for relapse prevention while transitioning from residential care to an IOP or PHP program, but it is not ideal for those who genuinely need residential care.

 Lastly, it is not for those who need closely supervised medical detox services.
 This includes people with severe addictions, previous history of dangerous withdrawal symptoms, or those with underlying health conditions that put them at greater risk.